Parent Organizer, Los Angeles

 - Manage and maintain a timely and comprehensive database of current and potential parents who can be called on for political action and advocacy

 - Manage relationships with leaders from multiple sectors, such as principals, teachers, charter school leaders, elected officials and community leaders to support the agenda of CCSA Families.
+Develop a proficiency in education reform issues, learning best practices in school development, education policy, and the elements of excellent public schools

 - Participate in internal, regional and national staff development sessions with organization partners.